KKAARRIIMM15/Cancer-Tumor-instance-segmentation-/README.md

-# Cancer-Tumor-instance-segmentation-
-how to train instance segmentation model to segment Brain Cancer Tumor

 # Project Describtion
 this project shows how to use Computer Vision in medical application (You Only Look Once) algorithm version 8 introduce a Segmentation layer which is added after detecting the the bounding box to achieve ability for generating segmentation masks precised on the on the object being deteced